MQBIOL/tidydata-2024-samklauer/Final Tidy Data/README.md

 <h2 align = "center">
 Name
 </h2>
 This is the name of what is actually in each specific well A1-H10.
-A description of the names were provided in the background section and can be found below:
+A description of the names were mostly provided in the background section and can be found below:

 •	Blanks: no venom, negative control (A1, B1, C1, D1)